-During the final ESIA reporting, the three private land has been identified and procured.
-The sale deed agreements has been studied and can be inferred from the rates finalised, that the land has been purchased based on negotiation.
+During the final ESIA reporting, the three private land has been procured.
+The sale deed agreements has been studied and based on the compensation rates given, it can be inferred that the land has been purchased based on negotiation.

 Land Details: The summary of the revenue land purchased has been shown in Table 2.2 below: